RutkowskaKarolina/WMA_projects/README.md

 ---

 ## Project 5 — YOLO Object Detection and Tracking
-**Topic:** Ultralytics YOLO, object detection
+**Topic:** Ultralytics YOLO, object detection and tracking

 ### Description
 Object detection and tracking using Ultralytics YOLO framework.

 ### Features
-- Custom dataset preparation
+- Custom dataset creation
-- Object labeling and augmentation
+- Object annotation and preprocessing
-- Training YOLO models
+- YOLO model training and validation
-- Object detection in videos
+- Real-time object detection in videos
 - Object tracking
-- Comparison with descriptor-based tracking methods from previous projects
+- Performance comparison with descriptor-based methods (SIFT/ORB)

-### Example Classes
-- Chainsaw
-- Airplane
-- Custom objects from Roboflow datasets

 ### Technologies
 - Python
 - OpenCV
 - Ultralytics YOLO
-- Roboflow

 ### Additional Information
 The project includes:
-- Installation and configuration of Ultralytics package
+- Installation and configuration of the Ultralytics package
-- Dataset preparation and augmentation
+- Preparation of a custom dataset
-- Model training and evaluation
+- YOLO training and evaluation
-- Detection and tracking tests on videos
+- Detection and tracking tests on video sequences
+- Comparison with classical computer vision approaches

 ---